 If we don't hear from you within 24 hours, we'll have to reassign the article to another writer, and any work you've completed on the job will be lost.
 You'll not be compensated for jobs that need to be reassigned.

-You'll be temporarily suspended while our team reviews your account
+If reassignments happen, you'll be temporarily suspended while our team reviews your account

 If you go more than 24 hours over the delivery time on a single job, it'll be considered overdue and your account will be temporarily suspended while our team looks into the incident.

 Specifically, we'll be investigating the reason for the overdue and any history or patterns of overdue work.

 These reviews should take no more than 1-3 business days.
 You'll be able to complete any work currently in progress, you just won't be able to claim new work until our team completes their review.

 You may receive a "strike" on your account

 In order to balance timely delivery for our clients with the fact that life happens, Contentfly has a "three-strike" system for overdue work.
 Your first and second strikes will be instances where we'd had to place your account on Limited Access until pending jobs are completed, but if you accrue a third strike, we'll have to dismiss you from the platform.